-Mr. Lynch, during his career as an author, wrote and published "Modern Authors, French, German and English," "Approaches, the Poor Man's Quest of a Mecca," "A Koran," "Our Poets," "Religio Athletae," "Human Documents
+Mr. Lynch, during his career as an Mr. Lynch, during his career as an author, wrote and published "Modern Authors, French, German and English," "Approaches, the Poor Man's Quest of a Mecca," "A Koran," "Our Poets," "Religio Athletae," "Human Documents.

-Trials for treason in Great Britain and Ireland have been numerous to within a half century.
-After the passage of the statute of treasons the most famous were Empson and Dudley, Fishramous were rampson and pointy, Fish-er, More, the Earl of Surrey, the Duke of Somersel.
-Anne Baleyn, Lady Jane Grey, Sir Thomas Wyatt, Cranmer, the queen of Scots, Sir Walter Raleigh, Strafford Laud, Sir Henry Vane and other registers: Lord Russell, Aigernon the Duke of Meansuth and those the Duke of Monmouth and those and in the pilgrimage of Grace, msl wder, popish, Rye house and the revolution there have been the cases of those who took part in the risings of 1715 and 1745, Lord George Gordon in 1780, Hardy and Horn Took in 1724, the Cato street conspirators in 1820, Frost in 1840 and the Fenians in
+Triais for treason in Great Britain and Ireland have been numerous to within a half century.
+After the paswithin a half century.
+After the pas-sage of the statule of treasons the most famous were Empson and Dudley, Flah-er, More, the Earl of Surrey, the Duke of Somerset, Anne Boleyn, Lady Jane Grey, Sir Thomas Wyatt, Cranmer, the queen of Scots, Sir Waiter Raleigh, Strafford Laud, Sir Henry Vane and other regicides; Lord Russell, Aigernon Side of the Duke of Monworth and those Sidney the Duke of Monmouth and those implicated in the pilgrimage of Grace, owder, popish, Rye house and ther plots.

+the revolution there have been the cases of those who took part in the risings of 1715 and 1746, Lord George Gordon in 1780, Hardy and Horn Took in 1794, the Cato street conspirators in 1820, Frost in 1840 and the Fenlans in

 In 1848 William Smith O'Brien, member of parliament for County Limerick, was tried and condemned to death for an attempt at insurrection.
-His was the last sentence to be "hanged, drawn and quartered," but Queen Victoria ommuted it to transportation for life, parliament passing a special act.
-O'Erien spent six years in a Tasmania prison, when he was pardoned and returned to Ireland .- Chicago American,
+His was the last sentence to be "hanged, drawn and quartered," but Queen Victoria commuted it to transportation for life, parliament passing a special let.
+O'Brien spent six years in a Tasmania prison, when he was pardoned and returned to Ireland .-- Chicago American.

-Mysterious Circomstance.

-One was pale and sallow and the other fresh and rosy.
+Mysterious Circamstance. was pale and sallow and the

+other fresh and rosy.
 Whence the dif-ference?
 She who is blushing with health uses Dr. King's New Life Pills to maintain it.
 By gently arousing the lazy organs they compel good digestion and head off constipation.
-Try them, Only 25c, at Z. C. M. J. Drug Store, WOMEN WHO SELL THEIR
+Try them, Only 25c, at Z. C. M. I. Drug Store.

-"CROWNS OF GLORY."
+WOMEN WHO SELL THEIR "CROWNS OF GLORY.

-Where is the American woman who would be willing to part with her "crowning glory" for a matter of \$2, a tep into a dealer's shop and be sheared like a sheep?
+Where is the American woman who would be willing to part with her "crowning glory" for a matter of \$2, a step into a dealer's shop and be sheared like a sheep?

-Yet there are young women who do that very thing-hundreds of them, for young women must eat and live, and beauty and bald heads must be adorntreating everybody, at the close of the day, to a schnapps.
-The trade in human hair is a very considerable item in the business of many parts of Europe, and all the hair that is used in all parts of the world comes from the heads of European girls and women, excepting the coarse, will stiff that comes from the heads un stuff that comes from the head of Chinese and is sold by the pound for a very small price.
+Yet there are young women who do that very thing-hundreds of them, for young women must eat and live, and beauty and bald heads must be adornconsiderable item in the business of many parts of Europe, and all the hair that is used in all parts of the world comes from the heads of European g'rls and women, excepting the coarse stiff stuff that comes from the heads of Chinese and is sold by the pound for a very small price.

-The large picture is a scene in the vil-age inn of Spreewald, not far from Perlin, Germany.
-Human hair dealers go there annually, and to many other places in Europe, buy the pretty tresses from the parents of young girls be-tween the ages of 12 and 20, cut off their purchases in a juffy and end up by trading avarabedy at the done of the reating everybody, at the close of the and more difficult to satisfy.
+The large picture is a scene in the village inn of Spreewald, not far from Ferlin, Germany.
+Human hair dealers go there annually, and to many other places in Europe, buy the pretty tresses from the parents of young girls be-tween the ages of 12 and 20, cut off their purchases in a juffy and end up by treating everybody, at the close of the lay, to a schnapps.
+The trade in human hair is a very

-Hoir dealing is a fine art with the traders of Europe, and their experts go from place to place, filling their orders, or providing to meet the ordinary dehandsome braids that bedecked wads of their young girls, for a surso small that in America no one would discuss it at all.
-But, after all it doesn't
+Hair dealing is a fine art with the traders of Europe, and their experts go from place to place, filling their orders,

-OIL DRILLER'S PAINFUL MISHAP
+OL DRILLER'S PAINFUL MISHAI